chauncy-n/choose-your-adventure/README.md

-Choose Your Own Adventure
+# Choose Your Own Adventure

-User Stories
+###User Stories
-Landing page
+1. Landing page
-display App Title
+    a. display App Title
+    b.
 A description of the app
+    c.
 Hamburger button
+        i.
 Sign in button
+    d.
 Select story button
+        i.
 User can create character choices
-Name, gender, age, etc
+            1. Name, gender, age, etc
-Saved in state
+                a.Saved in state
-Gender determines the pronouns used throughout story Select storyline
+                b.
+Gender determines the pronouns used throughout story ii.
+Select storyline
-Drop down menu
+            1.Drop down menu
-Story names
+            2. Story names
-Start where left off
+        iii.Start where left off
-Story opens
+2. Story opens
+    a.
 Hamburger button
+        i.
 Top right
-Quit button
+        ii.Quit button
-Main page button
+            1.Main page button
+    b.
 Text of story is displayed
+        i.
 Top Center div
+        ii.
 Text is slowing displayed as if read
-User can click text to speed up process
+            1. User can click text to speed up process
-Certain words pertaining to choices are highlighted once choices are displayed Buttons are then displayed
+            2. Certain words pertaining to choices are highlighted once choices    are displayed iii.Buttons are then displayed
-Buttons are displayed after user reads text
-User has options to display choices at a certain time Given choices with text on them
+            1. Buttons are displayed after user reads text User has options to display choices at a certain time Given choices with text on them
 Timer is displayed below buttons